 3. Grease your flan dish & make sure you grease up the sides too.

-If you spot any holes or bits of pastry missing, use some of your cut offs to patch up.
+5. If you see any cracks or missing bits of pastry, use the excess from your trimming to patch these areas.

 9. Once you have baked blind your pastry, you need to get all your filling ingredients ready if you haven’t done so already. (remember the mini production line above?)